About the Ombudsperson

 How might the Ombuds Office assist me?

 University campuses can be intimidating.
-There are many offices, which each service students in different ways.
-Those working in the Office of the Ombudsperson can listen to concerns, help identify resources and, when possible, assist in suggesting a potential path to resolution to help students overcome challenges.
+There are many offices, which service students in different ways.
+Those working in the Ombuds Office can listen to concerns, help identify resources and, when possible, assist in suggesting a potential path to resolution to help students overcome challenges.

 What doesn't the Ombudsperson do?